ALikesToCode/plasma-applet-eventcalendar/ReadMe.md

-NOTE:THIS is still Working in progress and doesn't work as such.
+Please note that this is a work in progress and is not currently operational.
 <hr>

 # Event Calendar Updated version